timoh6/TCrypto/README.markdown

 =======

 TCrypto is a simple PHP 5.3+ key-value storage framework for use in storing data securely to a "storage backend".
-By default, a cookie will be used.
+By default, a cookie will be used as a storage backend.

-TCrypto can be used as a scalable "session handler", especially scalable, if cookies are used as a storage.
+TCrypto can be used as a scalable "session handler", especially scalable, if cookies are used as a storage backend.
 This is a bit like Ruby on Rails sessions.

 TCrypto takes care of checking data integrity, encryption and storing/retrieving data from the selected storage implementation.